lavinia-santos/tccm-homeworks/project1/doc/README.md

 Introduction {#introduction .unnumbered}
 ============

-This program reads molecular data from a '.h5' file and computes the Hartree-Fock (HF) energy and Møller--Plesset second-order perturbation (MP2) energy.
+TO BE COMPLETEDThis program reads molecular data from a '.h5' file and computes the Hartree-Fock (HF) energy and Møller--Plesset second-order perturbation (MP2) energy.

 Theory {#theory .unnumbered}
 ======